siraben/meta-yacc/README.md

 - The last statement in a block does not have a semicolon
 - Variables must be declared before use
 - Comments are allowed only after procedure declarations
+- There must be a following block or statement after an `if` statement (i.e. the `else` clause)

 A FlooP → C compiler is given in `floop.txt`.
-See `floop-test.txt` for an example FlooP program.
-Here's a simple Floop program that has the output:
+See `floop-test.txt` for an example FlooP program that prints out the prime numbers under 1000.
+Here's another simple Floop program that produces the
+output:
 ```
 Hello, world!
 Counting up to 10: 1 2 3 4 5 6 7 8 9 10
 ```
 ```
-def count [n]:
+def count (n):

  'Count up from 1 to n inclusive.'

 begin
   int out;
   out <- 1;
-  forever:
+  loop at most n times:
   begin
-    if out > n, then: break;
     print out;
     out <- out + 1
   end;